Knowledge, Attitude and Self-efficacy of School Teachers towards Students with Epilepsy in Haryana, India: A Cross-sectional Study

 Statistical Analysis

-Data entered in excel sheet and imported to SPSS software, version 20.0 for statistical analysis.
+Data was entered in excel sheet and imported to SPSS software, version 20.0 for statistical analysis.
 Qualitative variables were expressed as percentages while median and range were used as measures of central tendency and variability respectively.
 As likert scale data is an ordinal data, median or mode is most appropriate measures of central tendency.
 The authors preferred to use median in the present study.
 However, while calculating overall knowledge and attitude scores, mean and median scores were calculated (being quantitative measure).
 Logistic regression analysis was used to estimate the association of independent variables (socio-demographic and personal experience) with binary dependent variables (good and poor knowledge or attitude score).
 The p-value <0.05 was considered as statistically significant.

 Out of 450 voluntary participant teachers, 427 returned survey forms giving a response rate of 94.6%.
 The study population had female dominance with 339 (79.4%) female teachers.
 Mean age of teachers in present study was 37.7±8.8 years (range=23-58 years).
 Most participants were married 347 (81.3%) and Hindu 410 (96%) by religion.
 With respect to level of education 224 (52.5%) teachers had Master’s degree or above and 160 (37.5%) had Bachelor’s degree showing high level of education among teachers.
 Average teaching experience was 10.2±6.3 years (range=1-26 years).
 Majority of the schools were located in the urban 318 (74.5%) compared to rural 109 (25.5%) region.
-The details socio-demographic characteristics and teaching experience are given in (Table/Fig 1).
+The detailed socio-demographic characteristics and teaching experience are given in (Table/Fig 1).

-Self-reported personal experience: Teachers in the present study showed a good level of awareness about epilepsy as 359 (84%) participants reported that they have heard or read about epilepsy.
 A 118 (31.5%) teachers reported media as source of information and 104 (27.8%) got information about epilepsy from their friends.
-Only 60 (16 %) reported to have got information from a health professional.
-On evaluation of data we found 39% reduction in probability of getting a good attitude score (p-value=0.003).
+Only 60 (16%) reported to have got information from a health professional.
+On evaluation of data the authors found 39% reduction in probability of getting a good attitude score (p-value=0.003).
 Data showed a poor frequency of contact of teachers with persons with epilepsy as only 89 (20.8%) teachers had ever dealt with any epileptic person.
 Only 36 (8%) teachers had taught an epileptic student in the past and merely 18 (4%) are currently teaching an epileptic student.
 Teachers who had taught students with epilepsy got 31% reduction of probability of getting a good knowledge score (p-value=0.02).
 Among the participants 84 (19.7%) thought that they had sufficient training in first aid management of seizure episodes.
 Similar proportion 85 (20%) reported that they are aware of different types of seizures but had 48% reduction in probability of getting good attitude score (p-value=0.01).
 Only 56 (12.4%) teachers reported that they had received adequate training about seizure management and epilepsy in their teacher training.
 Most of the teachers responded that, they would like to have more general knowledge about epilepsy and its first aid management.
 On analysis they were found to have 2.3 times higher probability of getting a good attitude score (p-value=0.01).
 (Table/Fig 2) shows self-reported and personal experience responses.

 ATPE attitude scale score: The mean and median attitude score of teachers in the present study were 25±15 and 25 (range=-19 to +62), respectively.
 It provided an estimate of teacher’s global attitude which showed a positive trend.
 List of individual attitude item responses percentage-wise given in (Table/Fig 3) and score for attitude items shown in (Table/Fig 4).